AOSC-Dev/systemd-boot-friend-rs/README.md

 # Your systemd-boot's best friend ever (Implemented in Rust)

-A kernel version manager for systemd-boot and AOSC OS
+A kernel version manager for systemd-boot

 ## Usage